 A fine arts museum founded in 1895 and located in San Francisco’s Golden Gate Park.
 It’s housed in a state-of-the-art building designed by Swiss architecture firm Herzog & de Meuron and Fong & Chan Architects in San Francisco.
 A destination with many sides, it integrates art, architecture and the natural landscape, with free access to its gardens and observation tower.

-Their permanent collections span American paintings, sculptures, and decorative arts.
-With modern and contemporary art and textiles from Africa, Oceania, and the Americas.
+In addition, their permanent collections span American paintings, sculptures, and decorative arts, with modern and contemporary art and textiles from Africa, Oceania, and the Americas.

 A Discoverer membership goes for $165 which offers you:

 With deep ties to the Pacific Rim, the museum exhibits distinctive materials, aesthetics and intellectual achievements of Asian art and cultures.
 The Asian Art Museum of San Francisco has a mission to connect diverse communities to historical and contemporary Asian art.
-They do this and through the world-class collection, exhibitions and programs.
-It’s welcoming for all ages, from stroller tours to tea and talk tours.
-The museum store is not to be missed, with handcrafted items sourced directly from across Asia for one-of-a-kind souvenirs.
+They do this through the world-class collection, exhibitions, and programs that are welcoming for all ages, from stroller tours to tea and talk tours.
+Moreover, the museum’s store is not to be missed, with handcrafted items sourced directly from across Asia for one-of-a-kind souvenirs.

 A Get Connected membership will cost you $89 which includes:

 Fasten your seatbelt – the California Academy of Sciences is an aquarium, planetarium, rainforest, and natural history museum.
 All of them in the heart of San Francisco’s Golden Gate Park.
 A renowned scientific and educational institution, its exhibits and tours are dedicated to exploring, explaining, and sustaining life on Earth.